Problem

 More visitors do not solve weak proof, confusing offers, poor local trust, slow reply, or unclear next steps.
 The problem has to be tied to the moment where the buyer hesitates.

 The expensive reflex is to buy more spend, redesign everything, or start a new channel before the constraint is named.
-This route keeps the next move smaller and more defensible.
+This path keeps the next move smaller and more defensible.

 Evidence